Docker - Entrypoint (Main)

 Default (dockerfile)

-The default entrypoint is specified in the dockerfile.
-See Doc entrypoint
+The default entrypoint is defined by the ENTRYPOINT instruction.

 List